mhubii/gazebo_models/README.md

 # Gazebo Models

 This repository holds models for gazebo.
-Note that this repository is ment to be a submodule of [path_finding](https://github.com/mhubii/path_finding.git), and [nmpc_pattern_generator](https://github.com/mhubii/nmpc_pattern_generator).
-In order for some plugins to work properly, please clone these repositories recursively, or make sure to get your paths variable right on the build stage (see [Build](#build)).
+Note that some of the models only fully work with their plugins that can be cloned .
+To prepare the models for the use with Gazebo, please have a look at the [build section](#build)).

 ## Build

 ## Models